ChristianDC13/GoSmartSearch/README.md

 Find out which items on your list are most similar to the entry, the match doesn't have to be exact.
 >Example:
-Input: geoge
+Input: geoge.
-Result: George, Georgi, Georgy, etc.
+>Result: George, Georgi, Georgy, etc.

 ## How can i use it?